oneapi-src/oneDAL/docs/source/includes/graph/subgraph-isomorphism-introduction.rst

 .. *******************************************************************************/

-Subgraph Isomorphism algorithm receives target graph :math:`G` and pattern graph :math:`H` as input and searchs for subgraphs in target graph which are isomorphic to pattern graph.
-The algorithm returns the mappings of pattern graph vertices onto target graph vertices.
+Subgraph Isomorphism algorithm receives target graph :math:`G` and pattern graph :math:`H` as input and searches the target graph for subgraphs that are isomorphic to the pattern graph.
+The algorithm returns the mappings of the pattern graph vertices onto the target graph vertices.

 .. |si_compute|     replace::   :ref:`Computing              <subgraph_isomorphism_compute>`
 .. |si_fast|        replace::   :ref:`fast                   <subgraph_isomorphism_fast>`